 1) Take the Salkantay Trail to Machu Picchu

 If you are going all the way to Peru you would be crazy to miss out on Machu Picchu, despite the crowds.
-But, there is a way to make your expedition more romantic than the standard tour group traipse along the Inca Trail.
+But, there is a way to make your expedition more romantic than the standard tour group traipses along the Inca Trail.

 The Salkantay Trail is every bit as beautiful as the Inca Trail but with one key difference: there’s virtually no-one there.
 The route takes between 4 and 5 days depending on your pace and there is a good chance that you won’t see a single other person for at least 3 of those days.

 Another reason why the Salkantay Trail beats it’s Inca counterpart is that you can do it alone – without a guide.
 The path is clearly marked so you don’t need to worry about getting lost.
-Simply pack a tent and some cooking equipment along with sleeping bags, roll mats and plenty of snacks and you’re good to go.
+Simply pack your carry-on duffel bag with a tent and some cooking equipment along with sleeping bags, roll mats and plenty of snacks and you’re good to go.
 What could be more romantic than snuggling down in a tent with the one you love in a lush, green valley, surrounded by snow-capped mountains.

 There will be crowds of people when you finally get to Aguas Calientes and then to Machu Picchu but they won’t seem so bad after spending 5 days alone.